South Luangwa National Park, Luangwa Valley, Zambia

 Zambia has a moderate to sub-tropical climate with three distinct seasons: from November to March is the Emerald, or the rainy season, April to July is Zambia's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.
 In terms of game-viewing, the drier months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
 Alternatively come for some superb bird-watching at the end of the rains.

-Call us on to start planning your holiday to Lion Camp or take a look at our itineraries to Luangwa Valley
+Call us on to start planning your vacation to Lion Camp or take a look at our itineraries to Luangwa Valley

 Lion Camp is one of the most remote lodges in the South Luangwa National Park in Zambia, set overlooking an oxbow lagoon which is a magnet for game.
 The nine stylish and spacious chalets are the perfect base from which to explore this wonderful park.